 Savings Vehicles

 The cost of college education has risen faster than inflation nearly every year over the past four decades.
-And while colleges costs have risen more slowly over the past 10 years, they remain above the rate of inflation.
-According to the College Board Trends in College Pricing 2021, the published inflation-adjusted (real) costs of tuition, fees, and room and board have risen on average about 2.5% over this time frame, reaching nearly $52,000 a year at private schools by 2021 and $23,000 at public schools.
+And while colleges costs have risen more slowly over the past 10 years, they continue to rise.
+According to the College Board Trends in College Pricing 2023, the published inflation-adjusted (real) costs of tuition, fees, and room and board have risen on average about 0.5% over this time frame, reaching nearly $56,000 a year at private schools by 2023 and nearly $40,000 at public schools.

 Whether you need to build up assets to finance your children’s or grandchildren’s education or you expect to pay their education costs out-of-pocket, you may benefit from using one or more savings vehicles.
 The earlier you begin, the greater the potential benefits.